-Day 9: Wednesday 12 June, Dushanbe - Nurek - Khulbek - Kalai-Khum (370km, 7-8 hrs, 30% asphalt, 70% dirt road)
+Day 9: Monday 31 May, Dushanbe - Nurek - Khulbek - Kalai-Khum (370km, 6 hrs)

 - Norak Reservoir

-- Shuraba Pass (2277m)
+- ShurabaPass (2277m)

-- Ancient City of Khulbek & Museum led by the Museum's Director, Mr Abdullo Khodjaev
+- Ancient City of Khulbek & Museum

-Today we leave Dushanbe and drive east to Kalai-Khum village.
+Today we leave Dushanbe and drive east to the town of Kalai-Khum.
 En route we visit the site of the last gasp of Soviet engineering in Tajikistan: the vast Norak Dam and water reservoir designed to power much of Soviet Central Asia.
 With the outbreak of civil war and flight of most ethnic Russians and other Soviet nationals, the dam systems quickly fell into disrepair and the old Soviet pan-Central Asian power network entirely broke down.
 The current President of Tajikistan has committed to building a new, larger dam on one of the other tributaries of the Oxus, with Russian and Chinese engineering and financial assistance.
 This new dam would effectively allow Dushanbe to control the downstream flow of water to Uzbekistan and Turkmenistan - much as Turkey now controls the flow of the Euphrates and Tigris to Syria and Iraq.
 The former President of Uzbekistan, Islam Karimov, threatened that Uzbek tanks would be in Dushanbe within 24 hours of the start of construction of any new dam; tangible evidence of the importance of irrigation for life in Transoxiana.
 With the death of Karimov, the former Prime Minister and new President of Uzbekistan has attempted to normalise relationships with Tajikistan, including lifting some restrictions on Uzbeks and Tajiks crossing borders for family visits and reopening direct flights between Tashkent and Dushanbe for the first time in 23 years.
 The new president is keen to ensure access to cheap power for populous and energy-short Uzbekistan and it seems unlikely he will follow through with Karimov's threat of invasion.